kennyfs/Notes/2024_Fall/HTML.md

 #### disadvantage

-It takes a lot of time. not practical.
+It takes a lot of time.
+Not practical.

 ### V-fold Cross Validation